-For example, there was a greater tendency to rent in a group of people between 25 and 35 years old and that 75% of this public performs their search from a mobile device or Smartphone.
-In the range of ages between 35 to 64 years show a greater inclination to purchase.
+For example, there was a greater tendency to rent in a group of people between 25 and 35 years old, and that 75% of this public performs their search from a mobile device or Smartphone.
+The range of ages between 35 to 64 years show a greater inclination to purchase.
 His searches for real estate are also given primarily through smartphones with 67% versus 23% who do it through a computer.

 Nowadays, searches for the purchase of a home on the Internet, in Peru, are mainly carried out through mobile devices, an important result since the age range does not influence the trend of real estate search on the mobile.

 Regarding gender, it was found that women, in most cases, are those who have the last purchase decision and are the ones who most use mobile equipment to find housing with 70% versus men who reach 56%.